induktio/thinker/Readme.md

 SMACX Thinker Mod
 =================

 Thinker is an AI improvement mod for Alpha Centauri: Alien Crossfire.
-By patching the game to use an additional dll, new functionality can be developed in C++.
 This mod increases the level of challenge in single player while providing many gameplay enhancements.
-Some of the features include:
+By patching the game to use an additional DLL, new functionality can be developed in C++.
+Most important features include:

 * Vastly improved production/terraforming AI
-* Rewritten code for AI social engineering choices
+* Improved code for AI social engineering choices
-* AI terraformers prioritize condenser-farms, boreholes and forests
+* AI combat units are rewritten to use more variety in tactics
+* AI deploys colony pods much sooner instead of wandering on the map
 * AI builds more crawlers and deploys them better
-* AI deploys colony pods much sooner instead of wandering on the map
 * More config options for many previously fixed settings in the game engine
 * Many enhancements to random map generation/spawn locations
 * Name labels for HQ bases are emphasized on the map